Controls

 • Size: The size of the image relative to the width of the control.

-• Alignement: Aligns the image to either the left, center, or right.
+• Alignment: Aligns the image to either the left, center, or right.